When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 8. Manitou X-Plode

 The X-Plode is designed to be somewhat of a monster.
-The boat really has a mix of performance, design, style, and just plain power that you’re not supposed to see in a pontoon boat.
+The boat has a mix of performance, design, style, and just plain power that you’re not supposed to see in a pontoon boat.
 It almost isn’t a pontoon boat, honestly.
-If nothing else, it’s definitely not like anything else on the market.
+If nothing else, it’s not like anything else on the market.

 It’s not often you see a pontoon boat advertised specifically for skiing, but here we are.